conduktor/conduktor-docs/docs/gateway/interceptors/governance/safeguard-client-id-required-policy.md

 ---
 version: 3.0.0
-title: Client id required policy
+title: Client ID Required Policy
 description: Block request or fill the client-id with a templating mechanism if it does not match the specified name convention
 parent: governance
 license: enterprise